Language

 What TOPIK is

 TOPIK stands for Test of Proficiency in Korean (한국어능력시험).
-It is a standardized exam designed for non-native Korean speakers.
-It measures how well you can listen to, read, and write in Korean.
+It is a standardized exam for people who need to measure Korean as a learned language.
+It measures Korean listening, reading, writing, and, in the separate Speaking evaluation, speaking.
 A passing score produces a certificate with a numbered level from 1 to 6.

 Who runs TOPIK